bejminliou/phys4d-labs/Lab 6/6.typ

 = 2.
 Theory

-Plotting observed current against voltage for this experiment will yield a series of peaks and valleys, where the spacing between peaks (local maxima) and between valleys (local minima) correspond to the excitation energy of the interacting gas.
-A linear regression performed on the plot of the voltage at these peak voltages and the peak numbers (the order in which peaks occur) will provide an average voltage difference between peaks as a slope:
+Plotting observed current (a representation of electron energy) against grid voltage for this experiment will yield a series of peaks and valleys, where the spacing between peaks (local maxima) and between valleys (local minima) correspond to the excitation energy of the interacting gas.
+A linear regression performed on the plot of the voltage at these peak voltages and the peak numbers (the order in which peaks occur) will provide a weighted average voltage difference between peaks as a slope:

 #mitex(`
 V_p =  c \cdot n + b